- Who is allowed to submit a case?

 - Do co-authors/contributors need to complete disclosures forms?

-A. U.S. and international residents and fellows may submit case reports for General and Adult ID; however only fellows may submit for Pediatric cases.
+A. U.S. and international med students, residents, and fellows may submit case reports for General and Adult ID and Pediatric ID.
 All cases must comply with U.S. HIPAA Regulations.
-Medical students are not eligible to submit cases, please consider submiting your student case as an abstract.

 A. No. On average, a case will range up to approximately 2,000 words but there is no limit.